BinaryMoon/wp-toolbelt/readme.txt

 * Added a simple Gist block.
 * Refactor widget visibility module.
 You may need to change your display rules.
 Check the documentation for more info. https://github.com/BinaryMoon/wp-toolbelt/wiki/Widget-Display
 * Add new pagechild and 404 display rules to the widget visibility module.
+* Add a contact form 'subject' field which we can use to override the default contact form subject.
 * Ensure the contact form submit button stays in the right place! :)
 * Fix issue with settings link appearing when it shouldn't.
 * Make GDPR requirements of cookie banner clearer.